tylernygrendc/revised-workspace/readme.md

 ## Components

-The `Child` class is inherited by several higher-level components, meaning that all components in this system share the methods listed above.
-Some have additional methods that expand functionality and appearance.
-Here are the most common methods:
+The `Child` class is inherited by several higher-level components.
+These components are based on [material web](https://material-web.dev/) components (mdc) and more-or-less adhere to the [material design system](https://m3.material.io/).
+In addition to the methods on every `Child`, certain components have methods that expand functionality and appearance.
+Notably, these are independent of the methods that exist on DOM elements (although these still can be used).
+Here are the most common component methods:

 |Method|Returns|
 |---|---|